 - Students who have college credit or are transferring to WWU

-- Students who are finishing or have already finished their Baccalaureate degree
+- Students who are are almost finished with or already have a BA or BS degree